serverless-guru/sls-jest/doc/spies/eventbridge.md

 Pros:

 - By default, events are retained in the log group for 1 day.
 That allows you to go and check what events where received as you write your tests.
-This can help finding issues or adjust [timeouts](#recommendations) for example
+This can help find issues or adjust [timeouts](#recommendations) for example

 Cons: